 Delaware law mandates that compensation for a disfigurement be set between 22 percent and 66 percent of the worker’s pre-injury wage.
 The amount and length of coverage depend on the disfiguring injury itself.
 Benefits can be paid for up to 250 weeks.

-Types of Disfiguring Injuries Eligible for Compensation
+Types of Disfiguring Injuries Eligible for Compensation in Delaware

 Burns, scars, amputations, or injuries that force you to limp visibly are included under this benefit.
 Additionally, the law stipulates that the disfigurement must be visible and offensive when the body is normally clothed.
 For example, a severe scar on your abdomen may not count as a disfigurement, but there are exceptions.
 Specifically, scars on the arms, although they can be covered, can be a reason for reimbursement if the employee is embarrassed and feels he needs to be covered at all times.